electisec/blog-site/content/binius-1-extension-fields.md

 ---
-title: 'From 0 to Bi(ge)nius: "Basic maths"'
+title: "From 0 to Bi(ge)nius: field extensions"
 subtitle: "𝔽₂ and Beyond: A Gentle Guide to Field Extensions"
 gh-repo: electisec/blog-site
 tags: [cryptography, algebra]